doc-ai/net-runner-ios/Pods/TensorIO/README.md

 ]
 ```

 The value of this field is a string which corresponds to the name of a text file in the bundle's *assets* directory.
-The *.tfbundle* directory structure for this model might look like:
+The *.tiobundle* directory structure for this model might look like:

 ```
-mymodel.tfbundle
+mymodel.tiobundle
   - model.json
   - model.tflite
   - assets
     - labels.txt
 ```

-Each line of the *labels.txt *text file contains the name of the classification for that line number index in the layer's output.
+Each line of the *labels.txt* text file contains the name of the classification for that line number index in the layer's output.
 When a *labels* field is present, TensorIO internally maps labels to their numeric outputs and returns an `NSDictionary` representation of that mapping, rather than a simple `NSArray` of values.
 Let's see what that looks like.

 **Model Outputs**